-Level NARRATIVE WRITING L ANGUAGE CONVENTIONS H GUIDANCE and SUPPORT FROM ADULTS 4 Exceeds Meets all expectations set forth in 3 Uses narrative techniques, such as dialogue, description, and pacing, to develop experiences and events Effective use of concrete, sensory, and figurative language correct use of language conventions, and bove grade level skills used, for example: Meets all expectations set forth in 3 Uses underlining, quotation marks, or italics for titles of works Recognizes and corrects inappropriate shifts in verb tense. and s Guidance & Support NARRATIVE WRITING (W3) te use of correct sentence formation, writir Orients the reader by establishing a situation and introducing a narrator and/or characters (W3a) Organizes event sequence that unfolds naturally (W3a) tion, capitalization, grammar usage and for grade level, for example: Produces complete sentences, recognizing and correcting inappropriate fragments and run-ons (L1f) done stude k off what was before the ent wrote the being scored.
-Uses dialogue and description to develop experiences and events or show the responses of characters to situations (W3b) Uses a variety of transitional words and phrases to Correctly uses frequently confused words (e.g., to, too, two; there, their) (L1g) Writes fluidly and legibly in cursive or Discussion Read aloud or shared reading s manage sequence of events (W3c) Uses concrete words and phrases and sensory details to convey experiences and events precisely (W3d) joined italics.
-(L1h) Uses correct capitalization (L2a) Uses commas and quotation marks to mark direct speech and quotations from Drawing Vocabulary word bank 3 Meets Provides a conclusion that follows from the narrated experiences or events (W3e) a text (L2b) Uses a comma before a coordinating conjunction in a compound sentence.
-Shared or interactive writing WRITING PROCESS (W4-W8) Uses clear and coherent writing in multi-paragraph texts that is appropriate to task, purpose, and audience (W4) (L2c) Spells grade-appropriate words correctly, consulting references as needed.
-(L2d) Graphic organizer audience (W4) WGASFA Develops/strengthens writing by planning, revising, editing (W5) Chooses words and phrases to convey ideas precisely (L3) Chooses punctuation for effect (L3) Language frames WGASFA Uses a variety of digital tools to write and publish writing (W6)WGASFA Can keyboard/ type a minimum of one page in a single sitting (W6) Takes notes, paraphrases, and categorizes information, and provides a list of sources (W8) Draws evidence from text (W9) Ņ Unevenly maintains setting, characters, and plot Limited use of correct sentence formation, 1 2 ost Meets May not write multi-paragraphs Little use of concrete words and phrases and sensory details to convey experiences and events precisely (W3d) spelling f ion, capitalization, grammar usage and for grade level, for example: Uses some punctuation correctly Uses some sentence variety correctly 2 Almost □ Use Planning for writing is limited es some linking words/phrases Spells most words correctly 1 Not Meet Has little or no plot, or may be just a series or list of events Provides few details or descriptions Uses no or few transitions Does not write multiple paragraphs punctuat spelling f ent use of correct sentence formation, ion, capitalization, grammar usage and for grade level, for example: Many words spelled incorrectly Has many errors in capitalization Does Planning for writing is absent or disorganized Writes few complete sentences or only simple sentences Punctuation includes many errors or is missing
+Level NARRATIVE WRITING LANGUAGE CONVENTIONS WITH GUIDANCE and SUPPORT FROM ADULTS 4 Exceeds Meets all expectations set forth in 3 Uses narrative techniques, such as dialogue, description, and pacing, to develop experiences and events Effective use of concrete, sensory, and figurative language Mostly correct use of language conventions, and some above grade level skills used, for example: Meets all expectations set forth in 3 Uses underlining, quotation marks, or italics for titles of works Recognizes and corrects inappropriate shifts in verb tense.
+Guidance & Support Level of guidance and support from adults before 3 Meets Orients the reader by establishing a situation and introducing a narrator and/or characters (W3a) Organizes event sequence that unfolds naturally (W3a) Uses dialogue and description to develop experiences and events or show the responses of characters to situations (W3b) Uses a variety of transitional words and phrases to manage sequence of events (W3c) Uses concrete words and phrases and sensory details to convey experiences and events precisely (W3d) Provides a conclusion that follows from the narrated experiences or events (W3e) WRITING PROCESS (W4-W8) Uses clear and coherent writing in multi-paragraph texts that is appropriate to task, purpose, and audience (W4) WGASFA Develops/strengthens writing by planning, revising, editing (W5) WGASFA Uses a variety of digital tools to write and publish writing (W6) WGASFA Can keyboard/ type a minimum of one page in a single sitting (W6) Takes notes, paraphrases, and categorizes information, and provides a list of sources (W8) Draws evidence from text (W9) Adequate use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Produces complete sentences, recognizing and correcting inappropriate fragments and run-ons (L1f) Correctly uses frequently confused words (e.g., to, too, two; there, their) (L1g) Writes fluidly and legibly in cursive or joined italics.
+(L1h) Uses correct capitalization (L2a) Uses commas and quotation marks to mark direct speech and quotations from a text (L2b) Uses a comma before a coordinating conjunction in a compound sentence.
+(L2c) Spells grade-appropriate words correctly, consulting references as needed.
+(L2d) Chooses words and phrases to convey ideas precisely (L3) Chooses punctuation for effect (L3) writing: Check off what was done before the student wrote the piece being scored.
+Discussion Read aloud or shared reading Drawing Vocabulary word bank Shared or interactive writing Graphic organizer Language frames 1 2 Does Not Meet Almost Meets Use Unevenly maintains setting, characters, and plot May not write multi-paragraphs Little use of concrete words and phrases and sensory details to convey experiences and events precisely (W3d) Planning for writing is limited es some linking words/phrases Has little or no plot, or may be just a series or list of events Provides few details or descriptions Uses no or few transitions Does not write multiple paragraphs Planning for writing is absent or disorganized Limited use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Uses some punctuation correctly Uses some sentence variety correctly Spells most words correctly Infrequent use of correct sentence formation, punctuation, capitalization, grammar usage and spelling for grade level, for example: Many words spelled incorrectly Has many errors in capitalization Writes few complete sentences or only simple sentences Punctuation includes many errors or is